Worried about a child or young person?

 What will happen next?

-The Reporter then must make an initial investigation before deciding what action, if any, is necessary in the child’s interests.
+The Reporter then must make an initial investigation before deciding what action, if any, is necessary in the child or young person’s interests.
 The Reporter must consider whether the evidence is sufficient to support the statement of grounds and then decide whether compulsory measures of supervision may be required.

-The Reporter has a statutory discretion in deciding the next step, and following their investigation, the Reporter can make one of a number of decisions, including referring a child to a Hearing.
+The Reporter has a statutory discretion in deciding the next step, and following their investigation, the Reporter can make one of a number of decisions, including referring a child or young person to a Hearing.

 Where there is no requirement for compulsory measures of supervision, children and young people can be dealt with by a variety of options, including: restorative justice, voluntary measures and tailored programmes to tackle their behaviour.

-These are all available options depending on the individual child, their needs and circumstances.
-Children can be referred to services like this either on a compulsory basis following a Children’s Hearing, or on a voluntary basis (without proceeding to a Hearing) with the support of their family/guardians and usually social work services.
+These are all available options depending on the individual child or young person, their needs and circumstances.
+Children and young people can be referred to services like this either on a compulsory basis following a Children’s Hearing, or on a voluntary basis (without proceeding to a Hearing) with the support of their family/guardians and usually social work services.